 In cases where a student believes that she or he has received unfair, inequitable, or discriminatory treatment as described above, the student may initiate a grievance process by expressing her or his intent to open the process.
-The request must be made in writing to the COS chair within one year of the alleged occurrence.
-This time limit may be extended by the Dean of the School of Social Work upon good cause.
-The student is required to send a copy of the letter of such intent to the school faculty/staff member or field educator who is the subject of the potential grievance.
-The Student Handbook must be consulted regarding procedure.

 1 Field Liaisons are members of either full-time or adjunct faculty.